MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/portqry-command-line-port-scanner-v2.md

 - PortQry uses the Services file in the *%SYSTEMROOT%\System32\Drivers\Etc* folder to resolve UDP port 135 to a service.
 Using the default configuration, PortQry resolves the port to the RPC endpoint mapper service (Epmap).
 - PortQry sends an unformatted user datagram to UDP port 135 on the destination computer.
-  PortQry doesn't receive a response from the target port, because the RPC endpoint mapper service only responds to a correctly formatted RPC query.
+  PortQry doesn't receive a response from the target port.
+This is because the RPC endpoint mapper service responds only to a correctly formatted RPC query.
 PortQry reports that the port is **LISTENING or FILTERED**.
 - PortQry creates a correctly formatted RPC query that requests all the endpoints that are currently registered with the RPC endpoint mapper.
 PortQry sends this query to to UDP port 135 on the destination computer.
 - Depending on the response, PortQry takes one of the following actions:
   - If PortQry receives a response to this query, PortQry returns the whole response to the user and reports that the port is **LISTENING**.
   - If PortQry doesn't receive a response to this query, it reports that the port is **FILTERED**.